lakshmi2812/UNIX_shell_scripting/README.md

 We have learnt earlier that the ```echo``` command can be used to print something to the output.
 But, instead if we want to print it to a file, we can do that using the > redirection operator.\
 For example: ```echo hello! > hello.txt``` will create a new file called hello.txt and write hello! to that file.\
+If that file already has some contents in it, those contents will be overwritten by the above command.
+If we don't want that to happen, we need to use the >> operator which will instead append the text to the file.\